 How much does parenting coordination cost?

-Ms. Schwartzman bills parents at an hourly rate.
+Ms. Laynor bills parents at an hourly rate.
 Parents are billed for the time spent in session, as well as the PC’s communications with third parties, e-mails, telephone calls, and parenting coordination memoranda.

 Do you require a retainer?